Phone: +49 7071 601 440/441

 Fax: +49 7071 601 498

-It is relatively easy to sequence a genome, however to understand the function and biological significance of individual genes, still takes an enormous amount of experimental work.
-One major part of our work is to help in linking genotype to phenotype.
+It is relatively easy to sequence a genome.
+However, understanding the function and biological significance of individual genes, still takes an enormous amount of experimental work.
+One major part of our work is to contribute to the identification of links between genotype and phenotype.
 In close collaboration with other scientist from our department, we work on identifying the genetic basis for various traits.
-This involves the analysis of whole-genome sequenced mutant strains (Ragsdale et al. 2013), as well as statistical analyses of the association between genotype and phenotype based on artificial crosses (Moreno et al. 2016) and population-scale resequencing data (McGaughran et al. 2016).
-Characterizing the identified loci at a within-and cross-species level can give a further insights into the evolution of associated traits.
+This involves the analysis of whole-genome sequenced mutant strains (Kieninger et al. 2016, Serobyan et al. 2016), as well as statistical analyses of the association between genotype and phenotype based on artificial crosses (Mayer et al. 1015, Moreno et al. 2016) and population-scale resequencing data (McGaughran et al. 2016, Falcke et al. 2018).
+While all three approaches start with a phenotypic observation first (forward genetics), the establishment of an efficient way to knock out genes in P. pacificus allows us to apply reverse genetic approaches to test if the candidate genes that were identified based on knowledge from C. elegans, can also control a given phenotype in P. pacificus (Moreno et al. 2017, Markov et al. 2016).
+Characterizing the identified loci at a within-and cross-species level can give further insights into the evolution of associated traits.

 Baskaran, P., Rödelsperger, C., Prabh, N., Serobyan, V., Markov, G. V., Hirsekorn, A. & Dieterich, C. (2015): Ancient gene duplications have shaped developmental stage-specific expression in Pristionchus pacificus.
 BMC Evol Biology, DOI: 10.1186/s12862-015-0466-2.